yuqiqian/myfirstsite_django/README.md

 # myfirstsite_django
-This is my first site built by django
+This is my first site built by django with a poll module in it.
-I feel github is not newbie friendly.